SwatWorks: Funded Micro-Internships

 Be considerate.
 Be prompt to meetings.
 If you need to reschedule, give your mentor at least 24 hours’ notice.
 Recognize that your mentor is busy, and respect his/her time.

 Be prepared.
 Respect your mentor’s limited time and come to meetings prepared and organized.
 Write down your list of questions.

 Do your best work!
 Ask for clarification if needed.
 This may be a small project, but your performance will develop more skills and opportunities.

-If you determine the project cannot be fully completed within the 40 hours, communicate this to the mentor as soon as possible and help them understand exactly what you’ll be able to complete within your allotted time frame.
+If you determine the project cannot be fully completed within the 10, 20, or 40 hours, communicate this to the mentor as soon as possible and help them understand exactly what you’ll be able to complete within your allotted time frame.